 Typically scores bounce back up after a few months, once lenders can see that you are still managing the debt you have well.

-Two inquiries would have a little more of an affect than one, but don't worry too much about inquiries as they are the least important factor in credit scores.
-In fact, multiple inquiries for the same type of credit might not be included in the calculation, or may be counted as only one inquiry in the newest scoring models.
+Two inquiries would have a little more of an effect than one, but don't worry too much about inquiries as they are the least important factor in credit scores.
+In fact, multiple inquiries for the same type of credit might not be included in the calculation or may be counted as only one inquiry in the newest scoring models.

 Check out the scope to hear answers to all the questions asked: